jac307/MediaArtTutorials/MEDIAART2B06/Audio.md

 <img src="TechWalks/imgs/17.jpg" style="width: 40%; height: auto;">

 Portable audio recorder used to capture production sound, ambient audio, and Foley.
 In this course, it should be used during filming to record cleaner sound than the camera’s built-in microphone.
-Can be mounted on-camera or placed closer to the sound source for improved clarity.
+Can be mounted on-camera, placed closer to the sound source, or pair it with a shotgun microphone for improved clarity.
 Always monitor with headphones and record in WAV format.

 - 📘 [Operation Manual](https://www.zoom.co.jp/sites/default/files/products/downloads/pdfs/E_H4nSP_0.pdf){:target="_blank"}
 - ▶️ How to use the Zoom H4N portable audio recorder: [link to YouTube video](https://www.youtube.com/watch?v=xP9AKt5JBcI){:target="_blank"}